sambuilds09/sambuilds09/README.md

 # 💫 About Me:
 I am currently working on developing hands-on experience in Cloud Engineering and Artificial Intelligence through real-world projects.
-I am looking to collaborate on cloud-based applications and AI-driven solutions, and I am seeking guidance in areas like cloud deployment, DevOps practices, and machine learning model development.<br><br>💬 Ask me about: Cloud Computing, Machine Learning, and building scalable applications<br><br>⚡ Fun fact: I love building tech projects and learning something new every day
+I am looking to collaborate on cloud-based applications and AI-driven solutions, and I am seeking guidance in areas like cloud deployment, DevOps practices, and machine learning model development.<br><br>💬 Ask me about: Cloud Computing, Machine Learning, and building scalable applications<br><br>

 ## 🌐 Socials: